itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

    | 4.
 Take a moment to compare the two representational techniques: graduated symbols vs. graduated colors.
 Which symbology type feels better more intuitive for representing this data?
 Why? |
    | 5.
 Based on your reading of the data (and in no more than 3 sentences), pick one representational technique that you think fits this dataset best.
 What are its benefits and drawbacks? |
    | 6.
 In 2-3 sentences, reflect on the differences between the normalization techniques.
 What does each one highlight and what does each one obscure? |

+# Bibliography

+Crampton, Jeremy.
+2009.
+“Rethinking Maps and Identity: Choropleths, Clines, and Biopolitics.”
+In *Rethinking Maps*, Routledge.

+Manning, Patrick.
+2010.
+“African Population: Projections, 1850-1960.”
+In *The demographics of empire: the colonial order and the creation of knowledge*.
+Accessed February 4, 2024. https://muse.jhu.edu/chapter/242195.

 <!-------------------------------------[ Links ]
 ---------------------------------------->